 Perhaps the biggest challenges for electric bus adoption are high upfront costs and range anxiety.
-While many transit agencies are apprehensive about the higher upfront costs of electric buses (approximately $770,000 versus $445,000), EESI finds that powering electric vehicles is 2.5 times less expensive than diesel.
+While many transit agencies are apprehensive about the higher upfront costs (approximately $770,000 per vehicle versus $445,000), EESI finds that powering electric vehicles is 2.5 times less expensive than diesel.

 With improving battery technology, most electric buses nowadays have a range of 225 miles and can operate all day on one charge.
 Charging infrastructure requires construction buildout, which is both expensive and time-consuming.
 However, with the right partnerships, including coordination with local utilities and other city partners, these concerns can be mitigated.

 As barriers continue to break down and cities make the environment a priority, it is clear that electric buses are here to stay for the long haul.